christosgalano/christosgalano.github.io/_posts/2023-06-29-github-actions-environments.md

 ## What are GitHub Environments?

-GitHub environments are a feature that allows you to create multiple “environments” for your code, such as development, staging, and production.
+GitHub environments are a feature that allows you to create multiple "environments" for your code, such as development, staging, and production.
 Each environment is a separate instance of your code, with its own settings and configurations.
 This allows you to test and deploy your code in a controlled and reproducible way.

 ## Why use GitHub Environments?